 industrialization in the oil-exporting monarchies because they feared that this would lead to a class-based social order that might generate conflict and endanger the regularity of oil supplies.
 The result is a contemporary social order based on direct transfers of resources from the state to its citizens in the form of subsidies for housing, education, healthcare, and consumer staples rather than on providing independent employment to these citizens through large-scale industrialization projects.
 Such projects would have created a working class comprised of citizens able to place demands on the state, which would ultimately find their expression in political mobilization.
 By contrast, the majority of laborers in the region today are migrants from Asia, whose lack of citizenship prevents them from effectively mobilizing to demand economic or political rights from the Gulf state governments, while Gulf citizens remain dependent on the state for white-collar jobs in the public sector.
-See Adam Hanieh.
-Capitalism and Class in the Gulf Arab States, (New York: Palgrave McMillan, 2011).
+See

-related) offsets into their negotiation strategies, although this has taken place only within the last few years.
+81. There is some evidence that the Gulf states are beginning to incorporate requests for direct (or military related) offsets into their negotiation strategies, although this has taken place only within the last few years.
 For more on this, see Shana Marshall, "Just business?
-Arms Procurement, Offset Investment and Indigenous Defense Production in the Arab Gulf " (Institut d'Etudes Politiques, Sciences Po-Paris, September 2011).
+Arms Procurement, Offset Investment and Indigenous Defense Production in the Arab Gulf" (Institut d'Etudes Politiques, Sciences Po-Paris, September 2011).